-Notes to the reconciliation of equity at 1 January 20X4:

-- Depreciation was influenced by tax requirements in accordance with previous GAAP, but in accordance with SB-FRSs reflects the useful life of the assets.
-The cumulative adjustment increased the carrying amount of property, plant and equipment by 100. - Intangible assets in accordance with previous GAAP included CU150 for items that are transferred to goodwill because they do not qualify for recognition as intangible assets in accordance with SB-FRSs. - Financial assets are all classified as available for sale in accordance with SB-FRSs and are carried at their fair value of CU3,891.
-They were carried at cost of CU3,471 in accordance with previous GAAP.
-The resulting gains of CU294 (CU420, less related deferred tax of CU126) are included in revaluation surplus. - Inventories include fixed and variable production overhead of CU400 in accordance with SB-FRSs, but this overhead was excluded in accordance with previous GAAP. - Unrealised gains of CU431 on unmatured forward foreign exchange contracts are recognised in accordance with SB-FRSs, but were not recognised in accordance with previous GAAP.
-The resulting gains of CU302 (CU431, less related deferred tax of CU129) are included in the hedging reserve because the contracts hedge forecast sales. - A pension liability of CU66 is recognised in accordance with SB-FRSs, but was not recognised in accordance with previous GAAP, which used a cash basis. - A restructuring provision of CU250 relating to head office activities was recognised in accordance with previous GAAP, but does not qualify for recognition as a liability in accordance with SB-FRSs. - 8 The above changes increased the deferred tax liability as follows:
+contir IG Exan nued pued pued pued total comprehent sive income Notes to the reconciliation of equity at 1 January 20X4: 1 Depreciation was influenced by tax requirements in GAAP, but in accordance with SB-FRSs reflects the u cumulative adjustment increased the carrying amou equipment by 100. seful life of the assets.
+The 2 Intangible assets in accordance with previous GAAP included CU150 for items that are transferred to goodwill because they do not qualify for recognition as intangible assets in accordance with SB-FRSs.
+3 Financial assets are all classified as available for sale in and are carried at their fair value of CU3,891.
+The CU3,471 in accordance with previous GAAP.
+The (CU420, less related deferred tax of CU126) are include ey were carried at cost of resulting gains of CU294 4 Inventories include fixed and variable production accordance with SB-FRSs, but this overhead was exprevious GAAP.
+5 Unrealised gains of CU431 on unmatured forward foreign exchange contracts are recognised in accordance with SB-FRSs, but were not recognised in accordance with previous GAAP.
+The resulting gains of CU302 (CU431, less related deferred tax of CU129) are included in the hedging reserve because the contracts hedge forecast sales.
+6 A pension liability of CU66 is recognised in accordance with SB-FRSs, but was not recognised in accordance with previous GAAP, which used a cash basis.
+7 A restructuring provision of CU250 relating to head office activities was recognised in accordance with previous GAAP, but does not qualify for recognition as a liability in accordance with SB-FRSs.
+8 The above changes increased the deferred tax liability a as follows: CU Revaluation surplus (note 3) 126 Hedging reserve (note 5) 129 Retained earnings 205 Increase in deferred tax liability 460 Because the tax base at 1 January 20X4 of the items reclassified from intangibl assets to goodwill (note 2) equalled their carrying amount at that date, th reclassification did not affect deferred tax liabilities. continued

+9 The adjustments to retained earnings are as follows:

 CU

-Revaluation surplus (note 3) 126

-Hedging reserve (note 5) 129

-Retained earnings 205

-Increase in deferred tax liability 460

-Because the tax base at 1 January 20X4 of the items reclassified from intangible assets to goodwill (note 2) equalled their carrying amount at that date, the reclassification did not affect deferred tax liabilities.

-9 The adjustments to retained earnings ar e as follows:

-CU

 Depreciation (note 1) 100

 Production overhead (note 4) 400

 Pension liability (note 6) (66)

 Restructuring provision (note 7) 250

 Tax effect of the above (205)

 Total adjustment to retained earnings 479

-Recon ciliation of total comprehensive income for 20X4
+Recond ciliation of total comprehensive income for 20X4

 Note Previous GAAP Effect of transition to SB-FRSs SB-FRSs

 CU CU CU

 Revenue 20,910 0 20,910

 1,2,3 Cost of sales (15,283) (97) (15,380)

 Gross profit 5,627 (97) 5,530

 1 Distribution costs (1,907) (30) (1,937)

 1,4 Administrative expenses (2,842) (300) (3,142)

 Finance income 1,446 0 1,446

 Finance costs (1,902) 0 (1,902)

 Profit before tax 422 (427) (5)

 5 Tax expense (158) 128 (30)

 Profit (loss) for the year 264 (299) (35)

 6 Available-for-sale financial assets 0 150 150

 7 Cash flow hedges 0 (40) (40)

 8 Tax relating to other comprehensive income 0 (29) (29)

 Other comprehensive income 0 81 81

 Total comprehensive income 264 (218) 46